 Wageningen University BLT students can send an e-mail including their motivation directly to the EMFS coordinator.

-Step 2: Applying to the MFT specialisation European Master in Food Studies
+Step 2: Applying to the European Master specialisation

 Once you have been admitted to the MSc Food Technology, your application to the specialisation European Master in Food Studies (EMFS) will be judged.
 Additional to the information already provided for MFT application, the European Master applicant should provide the following information: